fagia/gitlab-playground/docs/STEP_3.md

         - docker run --rm hello-world
 </pre>

-In the `before_script` section the pipeline will login into the private docker registry so that it can push the image that will be built in this project `after_script` the pipeline just logs out from the private docker registry.
+In the `before_script` section the pipeline will login into the private docker registry so that it can push the image that will be built in this project.
+With `after_script` the pipeline just logs out from the private docker registry.

 ### Build and push the first docker image